-- Admissions Application for International students. - Non-refundable Application Fee: \$75 (by credit card, check, or money order). - Official TOEFL score if available.
+- Admissions Application for International students. - Non-refundable Application Fee: \$75 (by credit card, check, or money order). - Official TOEFL score or official transcript from US college/university showing successful completion of English coursework.
 Students with scores lower than 500 on a paper-based, or 173 on a computer-based, or without a TOEFL score will be required to take an institutional placement test prior to registration to determine the proficiency level and placement in the ESL (English as a Second Language) program. - Official Course-By-Course Evaluation Report of foreign credentials by a professional evaluation agency such as